fdiezdev/fileencrypt/README.md

 If you selected `y`, the program will generate a 'key'.
 This key shall remain kept secret and safely stored, because:
 * The files can be decrypted *ONLY* with this key.
 * Anyone with the key can decrypt and access the files.

+Safely storing your key is recommended.
+You can use Bitwarden to store your key.

+To make sure the key has been copied, it will ask you to confirm the key.
+Following, the files will be encrypted.
+The program will show a message of confirmation.

+## How to decrypt
+Initialazing the decrypt file will start the decryption process.
+You MUST have the correct key for decrypting the files.
+Otherwise, you won't be able to decrypt.
+`$ python3 decrypt.py`
+After that, the program will ask you for the path of the containing folder.
+Next, provide your key.
+If the key is correct, your files will be decrypted.

+# IMPORTANT!

+The developers are not responsible for the possible loss of data.
+User under your own risk.